juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 <exercise id="6" title="Preprocess with a recipe">

-There are multiple possible approaches to dealing with class imbalance. ⚖️ Here, you will implement downsampling using the [`step_downsample()`](https://tidymodels.github.io/recipes/reference/step_downsample.html) function.
+There are multiple possible approaches to dealing with class imbalance. ⚖️ Here, you will implement downsampling using the [`step_downsample()`](https://themis.tidymodels.org/reference/step_downsample.html) function from the [themis](https://themis.tidymodels.org/) package.

 **Instructions**